Insight-XR/Unity-SDK/src/InsightXRForUnity/Samples~/HeatMap/HeatMap.md

 ## Introduction

-The heat map system I have created for this assignment uses ray casting, to determine focus points during the replay and keeps a record of the points on the level player is looking at.
+The heat map system I have created for this assignment uses ray casting, to determine focus points during the replay and keeps a record of the points player is looking at in the game space.
-The current system does not look the most impressive or relisting visually because i tried to make something that renders realtime in the replay mode.
-We can extend this system to make much more realistic heat maps that generate at the end taking some time to process, after tracking the focus data from replay.
+The current system does not look the most impressive or realistic visually because I made a system that renders realtime in the replay mode.
+This system can be extended to make much more realistic heat maps that generate at the end taking some time to process, after tracking the focus data from replay.

 ## How to use?

-Find the **HeatMapTest** scene in the **Samples/HeatMap** directory after installing the InsightXR SDK.
-Heat Map view is already set up in this scene.
+Find the **HeatMapTest** scene in the **Samples/HeatMap** directory after installing the InsightXR SDK. **Heat Map** view is already set up in this scene.
 Disable or enable the game objects associated with the different heat map views to disable or enable the view itself.

 ![alt text](image.png)